oddbird/oddleventy/content/blog/2024/css-layout.md

 shipping every few months.
 Our scale is off!

-> You're still talking about Container Queries?!
+> You're still talking about container queries?!
 > That was before
 > color mixing and selector nesting, _last year_!
 > Try to keep up!